structuremap/structuremap/documentation/registration/policies.md

-## A Quick Note on Using Policies Sanely

 ## Example 1: Constructor arguments

 So let me say upfront that I don't like this approach, but other folks have asked for this ability